Members of CERC | Christ Evangelical Reformed Church (CERC)

 I was impressed by CERC's dedication to theology and saw how the Word governs everything here.
 There are brothers and sisters who are concerned for our holiness and I am grateful to be here.

-Fionna Kurniawan
+Fionna Lin

 While I grew up going to church in Indonesia, I had secretly decided to quit Christianity because I hated learning that "God loves us" yet seeing so many Christians suffering in the world.
 CERC helped me to trust in God again, as I have come to understand my own depravity from His revealed Word.